Gregyc/FOVRangeSimulator/README.md

 4. CamLoc_W (int): the width to set the camera. valid range: 0 - Room Width*100 cm
 5. Person_H (int): the height of the human.
 To check the range we can see whole human. valid range: 130-200 cm

+Note that the effective of Person_H will only show in result in text.
+The result is calculated with the following setting:
+- CamLoc_W = 0.5 * Room Width.
+- CamFacHDeg = 90

 ## Visible area in different side of view
 ![](https://github.com/Gregyc/FOVRangeSimulator/blob/main/images/vertical_visible_distance.png)